-The Science of IVF: What to know about Alabama's 'extrauterine children' ruling
+The science of IVF: What to know about Alabama's 'extrauterine children' ruling

 5. It's still unclear how the Alabama ruling will affect IVF in the state ... and beyond.

-One of the questions the ruling raises: If embryos are people under the law, do you have to implant every embryo that is created in a particular IVF cycle, says Mary Ziegler, a law professor at the University of California, Davis.
+One of the questions the ruling raises: If embryos are people under the law, says Mary Ziegler, a law professor at the University of California, Davis, do you have to implant every embryo that is created in a particular IVF cycle?

 Normally, extra frozen embryos that aren't transferred into a uterus are stored, donated for research or destroyed.
 But Ziegler says it's not clear donation or destruction are still legal options under the Alabama ruling.
 If that's the case, she says providers in the state might feel the need to create only one embryo per IVF cycle.